13 tips for picking the right IT support provider

 - What geographical areas do you cover?

-You no longer need your IT support provider based in the same location as you, but if your business plan includes moving premises or expanding into different countries you need to be sure your provider can continue to support you.
+You no longer need your IT support provider based in the same location as you.
+However, if you plan to move premise or expand into different countries you need to be sure your provider can support you.

 - Do you offer different levels of IT support?